Japan’s bid to cancel residency of foreigners who dodge taxes stirs unease

 Policymakers see higher levels of immigration as one way to replenish the workforce and avoid a further slowdown in the country’s already meagre economic growth rate.

-Smith said he is sympathetic to the need for more immigrants, but does not see the proposed changes to the permanent residency rules as necessarily in conflict with Japan’s turn towards pro-immigration policies.
+Smith said he is sympathetic to the need for more immigrants but does not see the proposed changes to the permanent residency rules as necessarily in conflict with Japan’s turn towards pro-immigration policies.

 “The goal here for lawmakers seems to be aligning PR visa revocation conditions with the guidelines for securing PR status,” he said.